s4nji1/school-management/README.md

 - Contains utility classes for shared functionality such as input validation, date formatting, and database connection management.

 ### 6. `resource`
-- Holds external resources like FXML files, stylesheets, and images used by the application.
+- Holds external resources like the database file.

 ### 7. `test`
-- Includes unit tests to verify the application's functionality.
+- Includes Junit tests to verify the application's functionality.

 ## Features
 1. **Login and Registration**: